Ransford Agyapong

-Ransford Agyapong is a Ghanaian politician and a former member of parliament for the Suhum Constituency of the eastern region of Ghana.
+Ransford Agyapong is a Ghanaian politician and a former member of parliament for the Suhum (Ghana parliament constituency) of the eastern region of Ghana.
 He is currently the chairman for New Patriotic Party elections committee of the suhum constituency.

 Early life and education

 Agyapong hails from suhum in the eastern region of Ghana.

 Politics

 Agyapong is a member of the 3rd Parliament of the 4th republic of Ghana.
-His political career begun in 1996 when he contested as a parliamentary candidate for the suhum constituency on the ticket of the New Patriotic Party and lost to Solomon Kodjoe Akwetey of the national democratic congress who obtained 18,181 making 43.90% of the total valid votes cast that year.
+His political career began in 1996 when he contested as a parliamentary candidate for the Suhum (Ghana parliament constituency) on the ticket of the New Patriotic Party and lost to Solomon Kodjoe Akwetey of the national democratic congress who obtained 18,181 making 43.90% of the total valid votes cast that year.
 He contested again in 2000 Ghanaian general elections and won this time with a total of 16,494 making 54.90% of the total valid votes cast that year.
 His political career ended during his last year in office in 2004.